luan007/proj-pa-simcity/README.md

 # PingAnSandbox

-Visualization (and alg scaffold for future sandbox) demo
+Visualization (and alg scaffold for future sandbox) for PingAn Tech

 Uses p5.js as graphic-backend for now, will shift to GL driven frameworks for performance (like pixi.js)